June – Permaculture Food Gardening Australia – Subtropics and Warm Climate

 Notes:

-- There are more plants you can grow but I am limiting my list to the plants which I grow in my food forest and I have the best experience.
+There are more plants you can grow but I am limiting my list to the plants that I grow in my food forest and have the best experience with.

 Sowing

 Many of them are self-seeding in our food forest.
-If you don’t know some of the plants in the list below, check my ‘Food Forest Guide’ for more info about the plants, how to grow and use them, along with some other tips and tricks.
+If you don’t know some of the plants in the list below, check my ‘Food Forest Guide’ (FREE with any order in my online shop) for more info.

 - Indian Lettuce, Chinese Sword Lettuce – Lactuca indica